rreben/basket4py/README.md

 * type in `vagrant up`.
 This command will prepare a "virtual computer" on your pc or mac.
 Everything will be installed within this "virtual computer" so there won't be any interferences with other programs on your mashine.
 * type in `vagrant provision` this command may take even longer (leave it for the night).
 It will install a modern python development environment.

-### Start the tutorial
+### Check the installation
 After the installation.
 Use [http://localhost:8888](http://localhost:8888) in your web browser, to start the environment.
-Click on the first lesson to start the tutorial.
+Click on the notebook and run the code blocks in the order in which they occur in the notebook.

 ## Stoping and resuming
 * Use `vagrant status` to check whether the vagrant machine is up and running.